davneto/PHP-mail/README.md

 # PHP-mail
-Barebone script for email sending through SMTP with PHP.
+Barebone PHP script for email sending using SMTP.
 Currently customized to work with Gmail's SMTP.